 Electrify Water Treatment Facility Description & benefits Reduction Potential: 5.49% of total 2021 CoB emissions Co-Benefits: Public health, cost savings, equity The City of Beacon plans to electrify the heating system of its water treatment plant by converting to a heat pump system.
 This may involve conducting an energy study beforehand to provide specific recommendations.
-The new system would reduce the amount of GHG emitted by the building, lessen energy use overall, and therefore save money on energy bills.
-The replacement will also improve air quality for those who work at the water plant and live nearby KPI Conduct energy audit / assessmeReplace current heating and cool nt of administrative building; and ing system with heat pump system.
-Responsible staff City Administrator; and Head of Water Department.
-Proposed timeline Water Treatment Plant: 2026
+The new system would reduce the amount of GHG emitted by the building, lessen energy use overall, and save money on energy bills.
+The replacement will also improve air quality for those who work at the water plant and live nearby.
+KPI Conduct energy audit / assessment of administrative building Replace current heating and cooling system with heat pump system Responsible staff City AdministratorHead of Water Department Proposed timeline Water Treatment Plant: 2026